cloudposse/atmos/website/docs/design-patterns/partial-stack-configuration.md

 The **Partial Stack Configuration** design pattern describes the mechanism of splitting an Atmos top-level stack's configuration across many Atmos stack manifests to manage and modify them separately and independently.

-Each partial top-level stack manifest imports or configures a set of Atmos components.
-Each component belongs to just one of the partial top-level stack manifests.
-The pattern helps to group the components per category or function and to make each partial stack manifest smaller and easier to manage.
+Each partial top-level stack manifest imports or configures a set of related Atmos components.
+Each Atmos component belongs to just one of the partial top-level stack manifests.
+The pattern helps to group all components by category or function and to make each partial stack manifest smaller and easier to manage.

 ## Applicability

 Use the **Partial Stack Configuration** pattern when:

 - You have top-level stacks with complex configurations.
-Some parts of the configurations must be managed and modified independently of the other parts
+Some parts of the configurations must be managed and modified independent of the other parts, possibly by different people or teams

-- You need to group the components in a top-level stack per category or function
+- You need to group the components in a top-level stack by category or function

 - You want to keep the configuration easy to manage and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)